fpipita/esm-middleware/README.md

 won't just work.

+### Contributing

+Only a couple guidelines to follow for now:

+- Make sure each change which updates the package's behavior comes with some tests demonstrating the updated behavior.
+- Run the `yarn commit` script to commit your changes as it will help produce a propertly formatted commit message which is needed in order to be able to auto-generate a matching changelog entry.

 ### TODO

 - [ ] perf: cache modules by their content hash
 - [x] build: add conventional changelog
+- [ ] feat: support cjs named exports
+- [ ] feat: preserve original code formatting where possible
+- [ ] build: switch to prettier-eslint
+- [ ] feat: process script tags content